 Our pets don’t eat greasy foods, smoke, or drink alcohol, which are the most common risk factors for many human stroke victims, so pinpointing the exact cause of strokes in dogs and cats is difficult.
 Underlying disease often is the culprit.
 Dogs and cats who have been diagnosed with the following diseases are at increased risk of a stroke:

 - Cushing’s disease (hyperadrenocorticism)

 - Bleeding disorders

-No specific breed has been linked to a higher incidence of strokes, but breeds prone to these diseases may suffer from higher stroke rates.
-Your veterinarian will be able to help you determine your dog's or cat’s risk for a stroke.
+No specific breed has been linked to a higher incidence of strokes, but breeds prone to the diseases above might suffer from higher stroke rates.
+Your veterinarian can help determine your dog's or cat’s risk.

-What signs indicate my pet might be having a stroke?
+What are the signs my pet might be having a stroke?

 Cats tend to have dramatic signs if they experience a saddle thrombus, including:

 - Howling or meowing in pain